A goldmine of experiences; strike it rich!

 Hill End Arts Council now runs Open Days in the village twice a year.
 This is a rare chance to view ten unique buildings in the town, from humble miners’ cottages and old churches to the historic Court House.
 Local guides are available to answer your questions about each location.
 Check out the Events page on our website for upcoming dates.

 Gold panning: – Alluvial gold has been found in the area from 1851.
-Try your hand at gold panning and contact Ted Abbott on 02 6337 8251 to arrange a special tour at a very reasonable price.
+Try your hand at gold panning and contact Jhob Drinkwater on 0421 729 955 to arrange a special tour at a very reasonable price.
 He has all the equipment needed and will share his skills and experience with you.
 The children are almost guaranteed to take a little bit of Hill End history home with them.

 If just visiting the region and you are following the footsteps of the early goldminers, then relive the nostalgia on the Gold Trail.
 A 28-page guide to these Gold Trails provides visitors with a map and general guide to the history and attractions of the region.
 It is available free from Visitor Centres in NSW.
 The Trail covers Goulburn, Upper Lachlan, Yass, Adelong, Harden, Boorowa, Young, Grenfell, Forbes and Bathurst.
-You can download a copy here.
+You can find out more information on the Gold Trails here.

 Just travelling through with a theme in mind?
 Then check out the Merlin and Bayliss Pub Trail.
 Whilst you are busy following up the family history, your partner can be kept occupied with planning the next stop on this historic jaunt through the Western Goldfields.
 The results may just be “liquid gold” at some of the wineries along the way.